A guide to Director’s Loans

 Borrowing money from your company should be done with caution and taking advice from your accountant.

 It’s common to see monies drawn out of a company by a director/shareholder as dividends, monthly or annually.
-However, dividends can only be made if there is sufficient profit reserves in the company.
-Therefore, on occasion, if monies draw exceeds allowable dividends, then the DLA well become overdrawn.
+However, dividends can only be made if there is sufficient distributable reserves (retained earnings) in the company.
+Therefore, on occasion, if monies drawn exceeds allowable dividends, then they will likely be treated as a loan and the DLA could become overdrawn.

 Key points when lending to your company: